Chief Executive Officer

 Erin Porteous joined the Boys & Girls Clubs of Metro Denver in 2006 and has been a vital part of the organization’s leadership, improving the scale and quality of its programs while exceeding its revenue goals.
 She was named CEO in October 2016.
 She brings a deep experience and commitment to serving low-income youth and developing strong community partnerships to the organization.
-Erin joined the Boys & Girls Club team in 2006 initially working on special events, and then growing into a role to direct all marketing and event initiatives.
-Most recently, she served as the Chief Development Officer leading all fundraising, marketing and communication efforts, and special events for the Boys & Girls Clubs of Metro Denver.
+Prior to being named CEO, Erin served as the Chief Development Officer leading all fundraising, marketing and communication efforts, and special events for the Boys & Girls Clubs of Metro Denver.
 Under her leadership, Boys & Girls Clubs has continued to improve both the scale and quality of the special events and marketing programs while exceeding revenue goals annually.
 Prior to working at Boys & Girls Clubs, Erin had an established tenure in the non-profit sector working for the University of Colorado, and also Frederik Meijer Gardens, in Grand Rapids, Michigan.
 Erin has a deep passion for serving those in need both here in Denver and also globally, including her participation in long-term volunteer projects in Brazil and South Africa.

 Kathy’s career with Boys & Girls Clubs of Metro Denver began in 1980 as the receptionist after completing a business program at Parks Business College.
 Kathy continually took on new challenges, roles, and positions and has worked in nearly every department of the organization during her career at BGCMD.
 In 2004, Kathy was selected to be Vice President of Development and in 2006 she was named Chief Operating Officer.
 Kathy served as the secretary of the Rocky Mountain Chapter of The Professional Association from 1983 to 1987 and has served on several national committees for Boys & Girls Clubs of America.